kgarcia14/finance_tracker/README.md

 # Finance Tracker
 ##### *[Click Here](https://financetracker.kurtisgarcia.dev) for live site*

-The purpose of this project is to allow users to keep track of their finances.
+The purpose of this project is to allow users to keep track of their finances and create savings goals!

 ### How To Use